aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/validation/_index.md

 ```

 Applies the validation to given areas.

+**Remarks**

 In this method, we will remove all old validations in given area.
 For the top-left one of Validation's applied ranges, firstly its StartRow is smallest, secondly its StartColumn is the smallest one of those areas who have the same smallest StartRow.

 **Parameters:**
 | Parameter | Type | Description |